AmbujJauhari/AmbujJauhari.github.io/_posts/2017-04-25-Near-real-time-monitoring-with-spring-boot-influxdb-and-grafana.md

     @Override
     public void set(Metric<?> metric) {

-        Point point = Point.measurement("FeederMetric").time(System.currentTimeMillis(), TimeUnit.MILLISECONDS)
+        Point point = Point.measurement(metric.getName()).time(System.currentTimeMillis(), TimeUnit.MILLISECONDS)
-                .addField(metric.getName(), metric.getValue()).build();
+                .addField("value", metric.getValue()).build();

         batchPoints.point(point);

+        if (batchPoints.getPoints().size() > THRESHOLD_LIMIT) {
             influxDB.write(batchPoints);
+            batchPoints.getPoints().clear();
         }
     }
+}
 ```

 spring boot provides MetricWriter interface or GaugeWriter for simple use cases.
 We have used GaugeWriter and overriden the set method.
-In the constructor we are just establishing the connection with InfluxDB and created a batchPoints, in the set method we are creating a point and adding to the batchpoints and writing to influxdb.
+In the constructor we are just establishing the connection with InfluxDB and created a batchPoints, in the set method we are creating a point and adding to the batchpoints and writing to influxdb when the batch breaches the threshold limit.

-Please note that we can do all sorts of optimization here which involves batching and buffered flushing of data.
+Please note that we can do all other sorts of optimization here which involves batching and buffered flushing of data.
 This is just for learning purpose.

 Now we will create the application's main class